 An orientation to the requirements of practicum/internships.
 Students practice basic counseling skills, case management skills, and review the ethical considerations required of practicing counselors.
 Upon demonstration of a satisfactory working knowledge in each of these areas, the supervising faculty will grant approval for the student to enroll in practicum.
-Prerequisites: same as those for Practicum I in the student's chosen track.

-CNL 8712, 8722, 8732 Practicum I, II, III in Play Therapy
+CNL 8712 Practicum I in Play Therapy